-Although the decision to approve or disapprove a particular course will be made by the Director of Undergraduate Studies or the Supervisor of First-year Instruction, a student can often make a preliminary determination by following the procedure below.
+Although the decision to approve or disapprove a particular course will be made by the Director, Associate Direction of Undergraduate Studies or the Supervisor of Firstyear Instruction, a student can often make a preliminary determination by following the procedure below.

-- 1. Obtain the regular catalog (or at least a copy of the pages containing descriptions of the mathematics courses) from the other school.
+- 1. Verify that the number of transfer credits complies with limits set by the university (see Bulletin of Duke University 2001-2002: Undergraduate Instruction p.
+26-27 under The Major and under The Minor.) - 2.
+Obtain the regular catalog (or at least a copy of the pages containing descriptions of the mathematics courses) from the other school.
 All undergraduate mathematics courses should be included, so the course in question can be considered in the context of the other school's mathematics program.
-Summer catalogs seldom contain enough information; and some regular catalogs are not sufficiently detailed, and in such a case, the petitioning student must obtain a syllabus or other official written description of the contents of the course. - 2.
+Summer catalogs seldom contain enough information; and some regular catalogs are not sufficiently detailed, and in such a case, the petitioning student must obtain a syllabus or other official written description of the contents of the course. - 3.
 Determine whether the school is on the semester system or the quarter system.
-If it is on the quarter system, two courses are needed to obtain one credit at Duke. - 3.
+If it is on the quarter system, two courses are needed to obtain one credit at Duke. - 4.
 For summer courses, determine the number of contact hours, which is the product of the length of the class period and the number of days that the class meets.
-Only courses with 35 or more contact hours are acceptable for transfer credit. - 4.
-After determining that a course qualifies under all the criteria above, see the Director of Undergraduate Studies or the Supervisor of First-year Instruction, as appropriate for the course number (see above). - 5.
+Only courses with 35 or more contact hours are acceptable for transfer credit.

+- 5. After determining that a course qualifies under all the criteria above, see the Director or Associate Director of Undergraduate Studies or the Supervisor of First-year Instruction, as appropriate for the course (see above). - 6.
 If transfer credit is approved by the Department of Mathematics, seek the approval of the appropriate academic dean.